 Let’s say a company has an A/R balance of $30k and $200k in revenue.
-If we divide $30k by $200k, we get .15 (or 15%).
+If we divide $30k by $200k, we get 0.15 (or 15%).

 We then multiply 15% by 365 days to get approximately 55 for DSO.
 This means that once a company has made a sale, it takes ~55 days to collect the cash payment.

-During this waiting period, the company has yet to be paid in cash despite the revenue being recognized under accrual accounting.
+During this waiting period, the company has yet to be paid in cash, despite the revenue being recognized under accrual accounting.

-The product/service has been delivered to the customer, so all that remains is for the customer is to hold up their end of the bargain by actually paying the company.
+Therefore, the only remaining step is for the customer to hold up their end of the bargain by actually paying the company in cash.

 Similar to the calculation of days inventory outstanding (DIO), the average balance of A/R could be used (i.e., the sum of the beginning and ending balance divided by two) to match the timing of the numerator and denominator more accurately.